nataliesstewart/nataliesstewart.github.io/index.md

     </td>
     <td style="border:none;">
         <p style="margin-top: 1.25cm;">
-            I'm a 4th year PhD student at Harvard studying homotopy theory and algebraic topology, with particular emphasis on equivariant and algebraic considerations.
+            I'm a 5th year PhD student at Harvard studying homotopy theory and algebraic topology, with particular emphasis on equivariant and algebraic considerations.
         </p>
         <p>
-            I was previously at MIT, where I studied mathematics with computer science.
+            I will be on the academic job market in fall of 2025.
         </p>

     <table style="border-collapse: collapse; border:none;"><tbody>